The Generalization Ridge: Information Flow in Natural Language Generation: Experimental setup

-\paragraph{Datasets.} We assess model behavior across three tasks reformulated as NLG problems: CLUTRR~\citep{sinha2019clutrr}, a relational reasoning benchmark; ECQA~\citep{aggarwal2021explanations}, a commonsense QA benchmark; and Synthetic Arithmetic, a controlled dataset designed to disentangle task-relevant signal from noise.
-Dataset statistics and implementation details are provided in Appendix~\ref{appendix:dataset} and~\ref{appendix:prompt}.
+\paragraph{Datasets.} We assess model behavior across three tasks casted into NLG problems: CLUTRR~\citep{sinha2019clutrr}, a relational reasoning benchmark; ECQA~\citep{aggarwal2021explanations}, a commonsense QA benchmark; CNN/DailyMail~\citep{see-etal-2017-get,NIPS2015_afdec700}, a summarization benchmark and Synthetic Arithmetic, a controlled dataset designed to disentangle task-relevant signal from noise.
+Dataset and implementation details are in Appendix~\ref{appendix:dataset} and~\ref{appendix:prompt}.

 \textit{Synthetic Arithmetic Dataset Construction.} We construct a synthetic dataset to separate signal learning from noise memorization.
 Each input is a sequence of 10 elements, where the signal follows an arithmetic progression modulo $K$, computed as $s_t = (s_0 + t \cdot d) \bmod K$ with $s_0 \in [0, K{-}1]$ and $d \in [1, K{-}1]$.
 Each element takes the form \texttt{S\{signal\}\_N\{noise\}}, where noise is sampled from $\mathcal{U}_\text{int}(0, \texttt{noise\_range-1})$ ($\mathcal{U}_\text{int}$ denotes the uniform distribution).
 The model is trained to predict the signal value of the final (10th) element using the preceding elements as input context.
 For example, with $K = 5$, $s_0 = 1$, and $d = 2$, a sample input might be \texttt{S1\_N42 S3\_N77...S2\_N37}, with the target signal being \texttt{4}.
 By varying $K$, we can induce structured distribution shifts.